 This is an arthritic condition of the toes.
 Mallet toes is a similar condition but with the deformity affecting a different joint in the toe.
-In the adjacent picture, notice how the toes are bent and misaligned.
-These are the feet of a woman (LK) who has been an active runner for over 35 years.
+Below is an image of hammertoes, notice how the toes are bent and misaligned.
+These are the feet of a woman (LK) who has been an active runner for over 40 years.

 High arched feet- People with very high arched feet are prone to hammertoe formation simply because the toes will begin to ride up over the metatarsal bones and then bend in such a manner to cause this deformity.
 This is heightened in people with high arched feet due to neurological disease.